alexmacarthur/local-docker-db/README.md

 ## Local Persistence
 In each setup, your data is configured to be stored locally in a `./data` directory.
 If that directory doesn't exist, it'll be created automatically.

+## Authentication
+For authenticating as super user with each of these examples, `root` should be the username and `password` should be the password.